gbif/stackable/helm/README.md

 ## TODOs
 This helm repository is still **under construction** so here is a list of tasks that still needs to be implemented for it to completed:

-- [] Implement a better way to configure and deploy a number of predefined volumes
+- [X] Implement a better way to configure and deploy a number of predefined volumes
-- [] Write charts for the raw Kubernetes manifest files
+- [X] Write charts for the raw Kubernetes manifest files
-- [] Implement helmfile environment directory for value overwriting
-- [] Create chart for Trino
+- [X] Create chart for Trino
-- [] Create move helmfile.d to own repository to keep env specifc variables hidden
+- [] Create move helmfile.d to own repository to keep env specific variables hidden